laminlabs/lamin-blog/docs/spatialdata.md

 ## Validating `SpatialData` objects

-In LaminDB, you can store any `.zarr` folder irrespective of its format via the standard {class}`~lamindb.Artifact` constructor.
+While you can store any `.zarr` folder in LaminDB using the standard {class}`~lamindb.Artifact` constructor, some workflows require stricter data integrity.
-For validating a `SpatialData` object, LaminDB provides {meth}`~lamindb.Artifact.from_spatialdata`, a constructor that takes a {class}`~lamindb.Schema` object.
+To enforce this, LaminDB provides {meth}`~lamindb.Artifact.from_spatialdata` — a specialized constructor that validates the object against a {class}`~lamindb.Schema`.

-The compositional nature of the SpatialData format is mirrored in a `Schema` object that defines validation rules for those slots of a `SpatialData` object that should be validated.
+Because `SpatialData` objects are highly compositional, the `Schema` object allows you to define precise validation rules for specific components:

 ```python
 schema = db.Schema.get(name="spatialdata_blog_schema")